harvester/docs/versioned_docs/version-v0.3/vm/live-migration.md

 :::note

 - Live migration is not allowed when the virtual machine is using a management network of bridge interface type.
-- To support live migration, three or more hosts in the Harvester cluster are required due to [a known issue](https://github.com/harvester/harvester/issues/798).

 :::